HectorRicardo/simple-music-app/README.md

 ## General concepts: Media app overview

-This first section talks about basic concepts that apply to media apps.
+This first section talks about basic concepts that apply to all media apps.
 Media apps = both music apps and video apps.

 A decent media app is separated into two components: